NourhanSaeed707/Design-pattern/Creational-Design-Pattern/Singleton.md

 - Singleton pattern is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc.

 # How to create Singleton design pattern?
+- To create the singleton class, we need to have static member of class, private constructor and static factory method.
+- *Static method:*